aspose-ocr/Aspose.OCR-API-References/english/net/aspose.ocr/asposeai/_index.md

 ---
 title: AsposeAI
 second_title: Aspose.OCR for .NET API Reference
-description: Main API for AI component from Aspose OCR library
+description: Main API for the AI component in the Aspose OCR library.
+Provides integration with AI-powered postprocessors such as spell-checking table extraction and layout correction.
 type: docs
 weight: 20
 url: /net/aspose.ocr/asposeai/
 ---
 ## AsposeAI class

-Main API for AI component from Aspose OCR library
+Main API for the AI component in the Aspose OCR library.
+Provides integration with AI-powered postprocessors such as spell-checking, table extraction, and layout correction.

 ```csharp
 public class AsposeAI : IDisposable